-Coordinators: Part of the modules: S. Nickel Operations Research in Supply Chain Management and Health Care Management (p.
-58)[IW4OR4] Health Care Management (p.
-58)[IW4OR4] EC CTS Credits Hours per week Term Instruction language
+Coordinators: Part of the modules: S. Nickel Operations Research in Supply (Chain Management and H Health Care Management (p.
+56)[IW4OR4] EC CTS Credits Hours per week Term Instruction language

 Winter / Summer Term

 The assessment is a 120 minutes written examination (according to §4(2), 1 of the examination regulation).
 The examination is held in the term of the lecture and the following lecture.